BLavery/PiBlynk/README.md

 1. stability in connection to server
 1. full suite of interfacing functions
 1. similarity of functions in the two versions, as far as the languages allow
-1. easy compatability with Raspberry Pi GPIO and PiCamera
+1. easy compatibility with Raspberry Pi GPIO and PiCamera

 Both are forked code, “standing on the shoulders of others.”